conda-forge/cfep/cfep-03.md

 The protocol we propose is:

-- The package needs a feedstock will be maintained via PRs as any other package;
+- The package needs a feedstock and will be maintained via PRs as any other package;

 - When a PR is approved a core member will build the package locally, following the [conda-forge docs](https://conda-forge.org/docs/maintainer/updating_pkgs.html#testing-changes-locally) for local builds.
 Always be sure to check the docs for the latest best practices.